 Sponsors need to publish the summary of trial results in the same registry the trial was registered with, making sure they follow the procedures and requirements set out by the registry.

-If the sponsor registered a trial with more than 1 registry, they will need to publish a summary of the trial results in all those registries.
+If the sponsor registered a trial with more than 1 registry, they need to publish a summary of the trial results in all those registries.

 If a sponsor registered a trial with the ISRCTN then both the summary of trial results and the plain language summary of results should be uploaded.

-We recommend that sponsors also make a plain language summary of the results publicly available in their final report for their trial.
+We recommend that sponsors also make a plain language summary of the results publicly available in their Final Report for their trial.

 Trials registered in EudraCT